 The Lean UX process grew out of earlier process management systems like Lean Manufacturing, which has been used by major companies (such as Intel, Nike, Toyota, and Ford) to eliminate waste in production.
 Lean UX took principles that were originally designed for physical products and adapted them for software development.

 What makes software production different?
 For one thing, you don’t have to follow the old “measure twice, cut once” idea.
 Instead, your Agile product teams (which are composed of experts from different departments) can come up with ideas, test them out quickly, and revise them based on customer response.

 As Jeff Gothelf puts it in Lean UX: Designing Great Products with Agile Teams, “You can measure once, cut once, measure once, cut once, measure once, cut once, forever.”
-That’s the luxury that SaaS and e-commerce product teams have.
-Since they work in a virtual space, they just don’t have the same physical restrictions as Toyota or Nike.
+That’s the luxury that SaaS and e-commerce product design teams have.
+Since they work in a virtual space, they just don’t have the same physical restrictions to user experience design as Toyota or Nike.

 In the Lean UX model, product teams are usually made up of members from different departments (e.g., engineers, product managers, designers).
 Each team works to improve a specific product by focusing on improvement processes that cycle through three phases: Think, Make, and Check.

 Teams brainstorm possible areas for improvement based on customer feedback, customer research, competitor comparisons, and observing their product in use.
-Then they decide which areas they want to improve.
+They develop a problem statement, then decide which areas they want to improve.

 Designers and developers build a new feature that will (hopefully) solve a problem and/or improve the product.

 Product teams test the new feature, using tools like surveys and A/B testing, to figure out whether their hypothesis was correct.
 If customers respond well to the new feature, it becomes part of the new design.
 If it doesn’t improve the customer experience, they return to the Think phase and try something new.